MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

 ---
 title: Visual Studio administrator guide
 titleSuffix: ''
-description: Explore deployment scenarios for Visual Studio, including options for acquiring the software and methods for deploying and updating the installation. ms.date: 8/8/2023 ms.topic: overview
+description: Explore deployment options for Visual Studio in an enterprise environment, including acquiring the software and methods for deploying and updating the installation. ms.date: 8/8/2023 ms.topic: overview
 helpviewer_keywords: